Baraa-hijazi/Mappster/README.md

 docker run -d -p 8080:80 mappster

-## Documentation
-For detailed documentation on API endpoints and usage, refer to [API Documentation](link-to-your-api-docs).

 ## Contributing
 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.